 Focus: Neurotechnology studies in humans to advance diagnostics and therapeutics for mental health disorders.

-Our animal studies are implementing a complementary battery of human cognitive tasks in rodents coupled with invasive monitoring of single units and local-field potentials (LFP).
-These studies aim to understand micro-circuit contributions to the oscillatory neural dynamics underlying cognitive control identified in humans.
+Our animal studies have implemented a complementary BrainER platform for studying neuro-cognition in rodents using single unit and local-field potential (LFP) recordings coupled with rodent behavior.
+These studies aim to understand micro-circuit contributions to the neural dynamics underlying cognition.

-Our animal studies are currently examining rodent models of schizophrenia and traumatic-brain injury to understand how either genetic perturbations in the former, or environmental perturbations in the latter, result in cognitive impairments.
+Our animal studies are currently examining rodent models of traumatic brain Injury and schizophrenia to understand how genetic and/or environmental perturbations result in specific cognitive impairments.